-THIS DOCUMENT IS FO R ARCHIVE PURPOSES ONLY CURRENT POLICY.
-AND MAY NOT REFLECT Effective until 2020
+THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.

 516 Insurance Ended

 516 Insurance Ended

 When a person chooses to end a child's creditable health insurance coverage, the child cannot qualify for KidsCare for three months.
 The three months begins the day after the creditable coverage ends.